 Finally, the time has come to export your services or products and reach out to a global audience.
 You’ve made your market research and found out that international buyers make a likely target for your business.
 Before you expand overseas, however, the first course of action is to consider how the typical international order will go through your system.
 Indeed, shipping costs and delivery schedules need to be established for maximal upfront clarity.
 Ultimately, your customers have no intention of being charged additional custom taxes when your website didn’t mention anything about extra costs.
-Additionally, if you deliver national in a matter of days or hours for same-day deliveries, you have to organise similar delivery advantages for your overseas customers.
+Additionally, if you deliver national in a matter of days or hours for same-day deliveries, you have to organize similar delivery advantages for your overseas customers.
 Think of a brand such as La Redoute which has a large warehouse in France; British customers sometimes have to wait several weeks before receiving their orders.
-If you want your global expansion to be a success to need to ensure that your international audience gets the same advantages than anybody on the national market.
+If you want your global expansion to be a success to need to ensure that your international audience gets the same advantages as anybody on the national market.

 Typically, businesses invest a lot of time and money in building sustainable delivery promises for all their buyers.
-However, by focusing on practical issues, they often fall in the trap of the digital community.
+However, by focusing on practical issues, they often fall into the trap of the digital community.
 The Internet world, as we know it, appears to be primarily in English.
 But, it would be foolish to assume that your audience is comfortable with the English language.
 Indeed, you need to give your website an international twist to appeal to a broad audience.

 Cover the basics with a plugin